 ”Won’t they claim their pensions as England subsidises Ireland.” said Duncan wryly.

 ”I do not mind a child kicking a ball on Sunday.
 Seems a big excessive to me – this no games on Sunday.
-But everyone know team will play a proper game on a Sunday.” said Duncan/
+But everyone knows a team will not play a proper game on a Sunday.” said Duncan.

 ”Now that is the first step to Rome.
-I am not that godly but you know that playing sport on a Sunday is not on.”
+I am not that godly but you know that playing sport on a Sunday is not on.’‘ said David.

 ”Queen of Clergy who is that?” said David in puzzlement.